 See Guidelines for SAK10 Chapter 11 for further details of the qualification requirements.

 Foreign educational qualifications rank equally with equivalent Norwegian educational qualifications.
 The original documentation of educational qualifications must be submitted with a translation into Norwegian, Swedish or Danish, stating the subjects covered and duration of the education.
-You can apply for recognition of foreign education at NOKUT (the Norwegian Agency for Quality Assurance in Education).
-You can read more about this at NOKUT´s website.
+You can apply for recognition of foreign education at Norwegian Directorate for Higher Education and Skills.
+You can read more about this at their website.